myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-25T00:41:13.217Z
+>
+> I have long noticed that only the inline links in this post don't render correctly!
+I remember the facets state was a little weird when I investigated it before, but I'll look into it again

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-24T13:20:02.674Z
 >
 > I have upgraded the bluesky-post functionality as v5.
 This workflow supports posting from GitHub Actions to Bluesky.